-Year ended September 30, Year ended September 30, 2022 2021 2023 2022
+Year ended September 30, Year ended September 30, 2023 2023 2022 2024 Asset retirement obligation as of beginning of year Asset retirement obligation as of beginning of year \$8,456,000 \$7,053,000 Obligations incurred on new wells drilled or acquired Obligations incurred on new wells drilled or acquired 21,000 1,682,000 Liabilities associated with properties sold Liabilities associated with properties sold - (483,000) Revision of estimated obligation Revision of estimated obligation 1,462,000 1,021,000 Accretion expense Accretion expense 808,000 767,000

-Asset retirement obligation as of beginning of year Asset retirement obligation as of beginning of year \$ 7,053,000 \$ 6,194,000 Asset retirement obligation as of beginning of year \$ 8,456,000 \$ 7,053,000 Obligations incurred on new wells drilled or acquired Obligations incurred on new wells drilled or acquired 1,682,000 532,000 Obligations incurred on new wells drilled or acquired 21,000 1,682,000 Liabilities associated with properties sold Liabilities associated with properties sold (483,000) (375,000) Liabilities associated with properties sold - (483,000) Revision of estimated obligation Revision of estimated obligation 1,021,000 279,000 Revision of estimated obligation 1,462,000 1,021,000 Accretion expense Accretion expense 767,000 580,000 Accretion expense 808,000 767,000 Payments Payments (942,000) (421,000) Payments (1,005,000) (942,000) Foreign currency translation adjustment Foreign currency translation adjustment (642,000) 264,000 Foreign currency translation adjustment 91,000 (642,000) Asset retirement obligation as of end of year Asset retirement obligation as of end of year 8,456,000 7,053,000 Asset retirement obligation as of end of year 9,833,000 8,456,000 Less current portion Less current portion (1,327,000) (713,000) Less current portion (1,536,000) (1,327,000) Asset retirement obligation, long-term Asset retirement obligation, long-term \$ 7,129,000 \$ 6,340,000 Asset retirement obligation, long-term \$ 8,297,000 \$ 7,129,000
+Payments Payments (1,005,000) (942,000) Foreign currency translation adjustment Foreign currency translation adjustment 91,000 (642,000) Asset retirement obligation as of end of year Asset retirement obligation as of end of year 9,833,000 8,456,000 Less current portion Less current portion (1,536,000) (1,327,000) Asset retirement obligation, long-term Asset retirement obligation, long-term \$8,297,000 \$7,129,000

-Asset retirement obligations were reduced by \$483,000 nil and \$375,000, \$483,000 in fiscal 2022 2023 and 2021, 2022, respectively, for those obligations that were assumed by purchasers of Barnwell's oil and natural gas properties.
-Asset retirement obligations increased by \$1,021,000 \$1,462,000 and \$279,000 \$1,021,000 in fiscal 2022 2023 and 2021, 2022, respectively, primarily due to upward revisions from acceleration in the estimated timing of future abandonments as a result of changes in the estimated economic life lives and costs of certain wells due to updated information received and changes in management's discretionary timing of abandonment projects due to an increase in estimated funds available as well as changes to the estimated cost of abandonments at the Manyberries area, as further discussed below available.
-Asset retirement obligations also increased by \$1,682,000 \$21,000 and \$532,000 \$1,682,000 in fiscal 2022 2023 and 2021, 2022, respectively, due primarily to our wells drilled and acquisitions (see Note 6 for additional details) details on acquisitions.
+Asset retirement obligations were reduced by nil \$442,000 and \$483,000 nil in fiscal 2023 2024 and 2022, 2023, respectively, for those obligations that were assumed by purchasers of Barnwell's oil and natural gas properties. properties (see Note 7 for additional details on dispositions).
+Asset retirement obligations increased were also reduced by \$614,000 in fiscal 2024 as compared to an increase of \$1,462,000 and \$1,021,000 in fiscal 2023 and 2022, respectively, primarily due to upward downward revisions from acceleration related to deferrals in the estimated timing of future abandonments as a result of changes in the estimated economic lives and costs of certain wells due to updated information received improved production performance of many wells in the Twining area as a result of focused attention and changes investment in management's discretionary timing of abandonment projects due optimization to an increase in estimated funds available. improve well performance and reduce operating costs.
+Asset retirement obligations also increased by \$21,000 \$37,000 and \$1,682,000 \$21,000 in fiscal 2023 2024 and 2022, 2023, respectively, due primarily to our wells drilled and acquisitions (see Note 6 for additional details on acquisitions). acquisitions.
 The asset retirement obligation reflects the estimated present value of the amount of dismantlement, removal, site reclamation, and similar activities associated with Barnwell's oil and natural gas properties.
 Barnwell estimates the ultimate productive life of the properties, a credit-adjusted risk-free rate, and an inflation factor in order to determine the current present value of this obligation.
 The credit-adjusted risk-free rate for the entire asset retirement obligation is a blended rate which ranges from 6% to 13.5%.